 In addition to the all-expense-paid intensive education and leadership program week, each delegate receives a $10,000 undergraduate college scholarship with encouragement to continue coursework in government, history and public affairs.

-During their visit to Washington, D.C., student delegates will attend meetings and briefings with senators, members of the House of Representatives, Congressional staff, the president, a justice of the Supreme Court, leaders of cabinet agencies, an ambassador to the United States and senior members of the national media, and have opportunity for in-depth question and answer sessions.
-This year, Iowa Senator Joni Ernst is one of the senate co-chairs for the USSYP senate advisory committee.
+During their visit to Washington, D.C., student delegates will attend meetings and briefings with senators, Congressional staff, the president, a justice of the Supreme Court, leaders of cabinet agencies, an ambassador to the United States and senior members of the national media and have the opportunity for in-depth question-and-answer sessions.